 Embedded accounting

-Get started
+Getting started

-1. Add the base CSS stylesheet
+1. Include the stylesheet

 <link href="https://cdn.stub.africa/stub-widgets/latest/stub-widgets.css" rel="stylesheet" />

-2. Add the JavaScript SDK
+2. Include the JavaScript

-<script type="text/javascript" src="https://cdn.stub.africa/stub-widgets/latest/stub-widgets.js"></script>
+<script src="https://cdn.stub.africa/stub-widgets/latest/stub-widgets.js"></script>

 <div id="stub-cashflow"></div>